Spelwel: A Simplified Spelling Scheme

 Introduction

 The earliest form of this article appeared in The Games and Puzzles Journal 1997 (vol. 2, issue 15, pages 256-7) under the heading of "Professor Cranium's Simplified Spelling", and that issue is now available as a PDF download.
-The account that follows, revised May 2012, is the latest of several modifications attempted over the years.
+The account that follows is the latest (2 December 2020) of several modifications attempted over the years.
+(The previous modifications were made on 15 February 2013 and 22 November 2014.)

 The Consonants